 Miami Rhinoplasty Recovery Diet- Eat Well And Avoid A Few Things

-Rhinoplasty patients at our Miami office ask what they should eat after surgery.
+A very popular question that our Rhinoplasty patients at our Dr Kallman Miami’s best rhinoplasty plastic surgeon is, what they should eat after surgery.
 We tell them a well-balanced, healthy diet packed with vitamins and minerals is a good bet.
 There are some things you’ll want to cut back on or avoid altogether, however.